Who must pay

 In April, we mailed notifications to each dealer that meets the requirements.
-In mid-May, we'll send a second letter to dealers at all of their business locations with the specific amount due.
+In mid-May, we sent a second letter to dealers at all of their business locations with the specific amount due.

 Call Customer Services at 804.367.8037 if your business meets the criteria and did not receive a letter.

 How to file and pay

 You are required to file and pay electronically unless you've already been granted an electronic filing waiver.